Pennsylvania Alimony Attorneys Protecting Your Best Interests

 Family law attorneys helping you after a divorce

 When you and your spouse divorce, there are a number of decisions you need to make that will have a long-term impact on your quality of life.
 One of the decisions the Pennsylvania courts generally make on behalf of those involved is whether or not you are required to provide your spouse with monetary support, which is also known as alimony or spousal support.
-At Cheryl A. McCallin, our attorneys use our extensive knowledge of family law to guide you through the alimony process.
+At McCallin Law, LLC, our attorneys use our extensive knowledge of family law to guide you through the alimony process.

 Alimony is one of the most frequently fought-over issues in divorce, and while courts and lawyers strive to split marital assets equitably, equitable does not necessarily mean equal.
 Our lawyers always work to reach a fair agreement between our client and the opposing party.

 When determining whether or not alimony should be granted, how much should be awarded and for how long it should continue, Pennsylvania Judges carefully appraise a couple’s length of marriage, their standard of living during the marriage, the relative income of each individual and the needs of each spouse.
 Retaining an alimony attorney can help you convince the court that you need support, and thus increase the chance that alimony will be awarded.
 Alternatively, we can also examine and present the need for spousal support / alimony.

 At McCallin Law, LLC, our attorneys represent clients who are seeking alimony as well as those who would be required to pay it.
 Our clients are often concerned about whether they are required to pay alimony if their circumstances change.
 Others come to us if they are not receiving the alimony payments specified by the agreement.
 We can help you present evidence to the court as to why the amount you pay should be decreased or request that the court properly enforce the alimony agreement.